-You can go for a wide range of sides with the dish, from roast vegetables to mash, or some nice steamed asparagus or broccoli.
+You can go for a wide range of sides with the dish, from roast vegetables to mash, or some nice steamed asparagus, beans or broccoli.
 You probably don’t want anything too strong in flavor since the flavors with this lamb are relatively delicate but still distinct.

 The easy, crunchy crust goes well with the delicious rack of lamb.